scangeo/lto-cm/README.md

 # lto-cm
-Read and write the text attribute of a Linear Tape Open cartridge memory (LTO-CM) chip, also called Medium Access Memory (MAM).
+Read and write data to the text attribute field of a Linear Tape Open cartridge memory (LTO-CM) chip, also called Medium Access Memory (MAM).

 ## Demo
 Write a text message (TEST) to USER MEDIUM TEXT LABEL attribute (Address 2051 in decimal), and then verify that with read command.